Grayhood144/discord-platoon-bot/README.md

 1. Check the troubleshooting section in `SETUP.md`
 2. Review the deployment guides in `DEPLOYMENT.md`
 3. Open an issue on GitHub with detailed information
-4. Include your Node.js version and Discord bot permissions
+4. Include your Node.js version and Discord bot permissions # Test automatic deployment -